mm80843/T3.5/docs/Benef/PBN__Benef_385.md

 # __Improved understanding of movement__

-## Name of the Benefit

-Guide design of elimination strategies

 ## Description of Benefits pertaining to Beneficiaries

 * [More efficient use of resources and tailored interventions](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_413.md)